BIRTH ASPHYXIA ATTORNEYS I ROMANUCCI & BLANDIN

 - Elevated fetal heart resting tone between contraction

-- Problems with uterus or placenta
+- Problems with uterus, placenta or meconium

 - Trauma or hemorrhages during delivery in the baby’s brain